White House to seek budget relief deal in Congress

 Shaun Donovan, director of the Office of Management and Budget, said he wants to build on a deal reached in Congress last year that provided a temporary reprieve against so-called sequestration budget cuts.

+The cuts arose from 2011 legislation that set forth a decade of planned austerity.
+They started biting in 2013 and Donovan criticized the cuts as "mindless."

-"We've cut too much," Donovan said during the Reuters Global Climate Change Summit.
+"We've cut too much," Donovan told the Reuters Global Climate Change Summit.

 Last year's deal, which was brokered by Democratic Senator Patty Murray and Republican Congressman Paul Ryan as part of a two-year budget deal, lessened the cuts in 2014 and 2015.
-Economists cite the shift in policy as one reason the U.S. economy has recently accelerated.
+Economists cite the shift in policy as one reason the U.S. economy has accelerated recently.

 Donovan said the White House wants to reach a multi-year pact again, going "beyond just a one year budget deal."